leventemo/lvnt/src/content/blog/pg-data-types.md

 tags:
   - databases
   - Postgres
-description: "Data types, ranges and storage sizes in Postgres."
+description: "The most common data types in Postgres."
 ---

 ## Table of contents